Easy Lower Back Yoga for Beginners

 • Stay Consistent: Short, regular sessions lead to lasting relief and better well-being. 🗓️

-Why Yoga for Lower Back Pain for Beginners?
+Why Try Yoga for Lower Back Pain for Beginners?

 Yoga isn’t just stretching—it’s a mind-body practice that offers multiple benefits for lower back pain.
-Research from the Mayo Clinic shows gentle beginner yoga can reduce back pain by improving flexibility and strength.
+Research and guidance from Mayo Clinic note that gentle routines can reduce back pain by improving flexibility and strength.
 Here’s why it works:

-• Enhanced Flexibility: Easy back pain yoga poses loosen tight muscles in your back, hips, and hamstrings, which often cause discomfort.
+• Enhanced Flexibility: Beginner back-care yoga poses may help loosen tight muscles in your back, hips, and hamstrings.
 Think of your muscles as rusty hinges—yoga oils them up! ⚙️

 • Stronger Core: Poses engage core muscles (around your abdomen and back), acting like a natural corset to support your spine.